attaattaatta/ispdb/README.md

 Each file must contain one value per line.

 --le <on|off>
-Use only with --bulk modify --type webdomains. on enables Let's Encrypt issue flow for non-wildcard domains.
+Use only with --bulk modify --type webdomains. on enables Let\'s Encrypt issue flow for non-wildcard domains.

 -v, --version
 Show version and exit.